DefinitelyTyped/DefinitelyTyped/README.md

   Depending on the intention, acceptable alternatives could be `any`, `string`, or `string | object`.

 ### Definition owners

+> TL;DR: do not modify `.github/CODEOWNERS`, always modify list of the owners in the `index.d.ts` header

 DT has the concept of "Definition Owners" which are people who want to maintain the quality of a particular module's types